Inchdrewer Castle: Early history

 George Ogilvy, 3rd Lord Banff, inherited the property when his father, the 2nd Lord Banff, died on 10 September 1668.
 He was murdered in 1713 and the castle destroyed by fire; his body had been concealed inside.
 Restoration work was once more undertaken.

-The castle came under attack by troops led by the Duke of Cumberland in 1746 in the course of the Jacobite rebellion.
+The castle came under attack by troops led by the Duke of Cumberland in 1746 during the Jacobite rebellion.
 Yet more restoration work was carried out during the later part of the century.

 When William Ogilvy, 8th Lord Banff, died on 4 June 1803, the estate was inherited by his sister Jean (sometimes named Jane), who had married George Abercromby (Abercrombie) of Birkenbog.
 Her son, Sir Robert Abercromby succeeded her.
 Sir Robert was appointed as a member of Parliament for the Banff constituency in 1812 but four years later claimed financial difficulties prevented him seeking re-election.
-In 1820 he asked George IV to allow the Banff peerage, which had become dormant or extinct when the 8th Lord Banff died, to continue by declaring his mother Baroness Banff, or granting him the title of Lord Banff, but the request was denied.
+In 1820, he asked George IV to allow the Banff peerage, which had become dormant or extinct when the 8th Lord Banff died, to continue by declaring his mother Baroness Banff, or granting him the title of Lord Banff, but the request was denied.

 The main residence of the Abercrombys was at Forglen House, Turriff.
 The castle was in a sufficient state of repair to be leased to tenants until 1836.
 MacGibbon and Ross refer to the castle as being in the ownership of Sir R. J. Abercromby of Birkenbog when writing about it in their architectural book published in 1887.
 The ground-floor plan given in the book shows two parts of the building as being "ruinous".